dev-codez/Discord-bot/README.md

 ## List of main features
 • Fire and hire commands with customisable role assigns

 • Fast responses and ticket / mailing feature

 • DOUBLE server setup!

 • Manage your team's roles and sync them with the main server in real time

 • Let your staff take a break and don't worry anymore of reassigning roles

 • Strong permissions system to catch criminals and suspend staff

-• Beta > Defends your guild thanks to role reaction system!
+• >Beta Defends your guild thanks to role reaction system!

+# installation